-Following a review of the investment strategy, the Trustee amended the investment strategy in early 2022 to take into account the high inflationary environment and make allowance for the expected time horizon to the wind-up of the Scheme.
-It is the intention of the Trustee to make an application on behalf of the Scheme for compensation from the Fraud Compensation Fund ("FCF")

-and then, if successful, distribute the compensation to members along with the invested assets, before winding-up the Scheme.
+Following a review of the general investment strategy for schemes to which the Trustee has been appointed by TPR (such as the Scheme), the Trustee amended the investment strategy in early 2022 to take into account the higher inflationary environment and make allowance for the expected time horizon to the wind-up of the Scheme.
+It is the intention of the Trustee to make an application on behalf of the Scheme for compensation from the Fraud Compensation Fund ("FCF") and then, if successful, distribute the compensation to members along with the invested assets, before winding-up the Scheme.